The electronic structure of intrinsic magnetic topological insulator MnBi2Te4 quantum wires: Results and discussions

 \subsection{Antiferromagnetic phase}

-In the following sections, we turn to dealing with the electronic structure of the AFM phase of the $\mathrm{MnBi_{2}Te_{4}}$ QWRs.
-The energy spectra of the surface and bulk states of the AFM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs as a function of the wavevector $k_{z}$ is shown in Fig.~\ref{fig:5}(a), compared to the FM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs, the subbands [red and blue solid line in Fig.~\ref{fig:5}(a)] between the bulk band gap are no longer purely surface states, but coexistent states.
-Similar to the FM form, one can also obtain the DOS per unit length of AFM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs [see Fig.~\ref{fig:5}(b)], while the maxima in the DOS at around the subbands maxima come from the one-dimensional feature of the coexistent states subbands, larger DOS comes from the spin degenerate compared to the FM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs, the strong peak near the maxima in the DOS is due to a flatness of the subbands.
+In the following sections, we delve into the electronic structure of the AFM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs.
+The energy spectra of the surface and bulk states of the AFM phase are plotted as a function of the wavevector $k_{z}$ in Fig.\ref{fig:5}(a).
+In contrast to the FM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs, the subbands (red and blue solid line in Fig.~\ref{fig:5}(a)) within the bulk band gap are not solely surface states but are rather coexisting states.
+Similar to the FM form, it is also possible to obtain the DOS per unit length of AFM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs (see Fig.~\ref{fig:5}(b)).
+The peaks in the DOS around the subbands' maxima result from the one-dimensional characteristic of the coexistent states subbands.
+A larger DOS is observed due to spin degeneracy in comparison to the FM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs.
+The prominent peak near the maxima in the DOS is ascribed to the flatness of the subbands.